If you are planning on applying to Mount Vernon Nazarene University, the fee for the application costs $25.

 Mount Vernon Nazarene University has not reported data for waitlisted and admitted students.

 Colleges consider a range of factors when deciding who to admit for their next incoming class.
-Each college has a different way of determining which factors are they consider most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the areas where you're strong.
+Each college decides which factors are they consider most important in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the areas where you shine.

-What does Mount Vernon Nazarene University consider during the admissions process?
+Curious about the factors that are considered by Mount Vernon Nazarene University during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 Admissions Factor | Level |